bjeremy23/jibberish/README/README-cna-setup-plugin.md

 This is a specialized plugin for the A40PacketCore group enabling Container Network Architecture (CNA) development environment.
 ## Usage

 Most 'cna' commands are handled through normal execution.
-This plugin specifically handles only these two commands:
+This plugin specifically handles only these two 'special' commands:

 ```
 [jbrsh] user@hostname:~$ cna-setup
 [jbrsh] user@hostname:~$ cna enter-build
 ```
+The 'cna-setup' will execute the normal bash function.
 The `cna enter-build` command will provide an interactive shell inside the build container.

 ## Enabling the Plugin